pure-data/pddp/md-reference/tabwrite.md

 - tabread4
 - tabwrite~
 arguments:
-- description: sets table name with the sample
+- description: sets table name with the sample.
   type: symbol
 inlets:
   1st:
   - type: float
-    description: sets index to write to
+    description: sets index to write to.
+  - type: set <symbol>
+    description: set the table name.
   2nd:
   - type: float
-    description: sets index to write to
+    description: sets index to write to.
-methods:
-  - type: set <symbol>
-    description: set the table name
 draft: false
 ---
 Tabwrite writes floats into an array,  input values are set in the left inlet,  while the index is set on the right inlet.